AdityaHegde712/AdityaHegde712/README.md

 # Hello, I'm Aditya Hegde 👋

-I'm a Computer Science Engineering student pursuing my Bachelor's of Technology degree.
+I'm a Master of Science in Artificial Intelligence student at San Jose State University.
 My passion lies in Artificial Intelligence and Machine Learning, and I'm enthusiastic about full-stack web development, software development, data science, and AI.

 ## 🔧 Technologies & Tools